Master of Arts in English

 by the graduate adviser.
 You can find the MA program learning outcomes here.

 - Students must demonstrate reading proficiency in a foreign language by passing the departmental language examination.
-(This requirement is waived for students who have, within five years of achieving
+(This requirement is waived for students who have earned 2 semesters/3 quarters

 - Students must also pass the M.A. comprehensive examinations.